drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 intercept
 ```

-If we recall the transformation of the variables:
+Recall the transformation of the variables:

 $$x=\ln(m)\qquad y=\ln(h)$$

-We now have the relationship:
+You now have the relationship:

 $$y=ax + b$$

 Where $a$ corresponds to the `slope` and $b$ corresponds to the `intercept`.

-The question was asking for a relationship between $m$ and $h$ of the form:
+The question asks for a relationship between $m$ and $h$ of the form:

 $$h=cm^k$$

-We can use `sympy` to manipulate the expressions:
+You can use `sympy` to manipulate the expressions:

 ```{code-cell} ipython3
 import sympy as sym